-- Birth doses for institutional deliveries to continue uninterrupted as these beneficiaries are already in the health facilities. - Immunization services are to be provided at facilities wherever feasible, for walk-in beneficiaries. - Every opportunity is to be utilized for vaccinating beneficiaries if they have already reported at facilities.
-Subsequent vaccination could be provided at SHC or in additional outreach sessions. - Where essential services are operational and restrictions allow, fixed site vaccination and VPD surveillance should be implemented while maintaining physical distancing measures and taking appropriate infection control precautions. - Delivery of immunization services though outreach must be assessed in local context and should be undertaken only if safety of health workers and community is not compromised. - Catch-up vaccination should be conducted as soon as the restriction is eased.
-This will require tracking and follow-up with individuals who missed vaccinations. - Mass vaccinations should be avoided in areas where restrictions are in place.
+- ➤ Birth doses for institutional deliveries to continue uninterrupted as these beneficiaries are already in the health facilities. - > Immunization services are to be provided at facilities wherever feasible, for walk-in beneficiaries. - ➤ Every opportunity is to be utilized for vaccinating beneficiaries if they have already reported for at facilities.
+Subsequent vaccination could be provided at SHC or additional outreach sessions. - Where essential services are operational and restrictions allow, fixed site vaccination and VPD surveillance should be implemented while maintaining physical distancing measures and appropriate infection control precautions. - ➤ Delivery of immunization services though outreach must be assessed in local context and should be undertaken only if safety of health workers and community is not compromised. - ➤ Catch-up vaccination should be conducted as soon as the restriction is eased.
+This will require tracking and follow-up with individuals who missed vaccinations. - Mass vaccinations should not be undertaken until restriction in lifted.